The Maritime Heritage Project ~~ International Harbors Travel

 The CHAIRMAN said the objection to neaps was that the boats would have to start very early in the morning.

-Mr. GLENNIE thought Mr. Hill's suggestion a very good one, and one which would tell in favour of management among those
+Mr. GLENNIE thought Mr. Hill's suggestion a very good one, and one which would tell in favour of management among those who knew the river, as well as prove better the boats' qualities.

-Mr. HASKELL said it was very well sailing on a neap tide if you were sure of returning the same day, but for his own part,
+Mr. HASKELL said it was very well sailing on a neap tide if you were sure of returning the same day, but for his own part, having rather a slow craft, he would likely have to take two tides over it if Mr. Hill's idea were carried.

 Mr. ASHLEY thought well of the suggestion, if it would not result in the boats having to return after dark.
-They needed all
+They needed all the assistance of the spring flood to get through their 35 miles course in time.

 The amendment and motion were put to the meeting, when the latter was carried, fixing the 1st of April as the day.

-Mr. BLETHEN had a motion to propose—that the Yachts be divided into two classes, first and second, and that separate prizes be given to be competed for in each class.
+Mr. BLETHEN had a motion to propose that the Yachts be divided into two classes, first and second, and that separate prizes be given to be competed for in each class.
 His impression was that there was quite a number of yacht owners who would not enter this year, unless there was a second class, and it would be better not to lose them.
 By having a second class, these could come in and hare a good race by themselves, and it would also be a means of increasing the aggregate of boats in the Club.
 There were quite a number who stood so little chance of winning in the one class as at present, that they would probably become tired of entering.

 Mr. WILSON asked if Mr. Blethen would also pick out the boats he would put into second class.